simonmichael/hledger_site/src/budgeting-and-forecasting.md

 Note with this style of budgeting, you don't use periodic transactions or the `--budget` report - just regular transfers and regular balance reports.
-At the end of each period you can decide to remove or reallocate any surpluses, or let them roll over.b
+At the end of each period you can decide to remove or reallocate any surpluses, or let them roll over.

 A good place to keep the envelope accounts is under your regular checking or cash account, since it keeps the overall balance correct.